syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Charts.md

 * Surface_NoColor_3D
 * Surface_NoColor_Contour

+## Online Demo

+* Explore how to create charts in a PowerPoint presentation using the .NET PowerPoint Library (Presentation) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/powerpoint/chart#/material3).

 ## See Also
 * [How to set same number of intervals for Primary and Secondary ValueAxis?](https://support.syncfusion.com/kb/article/11366/how-to-set-same-number-of-intervals-for-primary-and-secondary-valueaxis-in-winforms-presentation)